$J$-holomorphic curves from closed $J$-anti-invariant forms: Finite -dimensional Hausdorff measure

 \begin{theorem} Let $p>2$ and $B_{\varepsilon} \subset \C$ for some $\varepsilon >0$.
 Suppose that $C_1, C_2 \in L^{\infty}(B_{\varepsilon}, \mathbb C)$ and $v \in W^{1,p}(B_{\varepsilon}, \C)$ is a solution to

 Then, for a sufficiently small $\delta >0$, there exist functions $\Phi \in C^0(B_{\delta}, \C)$ and $\sigma\in C^{\infty}( B_{\delta}, \C)$ such that $\Phi(z)$ is nowhere zero and

 \end{theorem}

 \begin{remark} If $C_2=0$ then the transformation $\Phi$ can be found to depend only on $C_1$.
 But in the general case, $\Phi$ will depend on $v$.
-This is essentially the hidden reason that our argument would not lead to divisor-to-section correspondence for $J$-anti-invariant forms and their divisors even for tamed $J$. \end{remark}
+This implies for different $\alpha$, we would have different diffeomorphisms to realise the trivialisations in Lemma \ref{intJdisk2}.
+Hence, our argument does not imply the same statement of Lemma \ref{intJdisk2} when we replace $\alpha$ by linear combinations of $\beta$ and $J\gamma$ where $\beta$ and $\gamma$ are closed $J$-anti-invariant forms.
+This is essentially the reason that our argument would not lead to divisor-to-form correspondence for $J$-anti-invariant forms and their divisors even for tamed $J$.
+In fact, there are linearly independent $J$-anti-invariant $2$-forms for non-integrable tamed $J$ on a K3 surface \cite{DLZ2}.
+We thank Tedi Draghici for reminding us these examples. \end{remark}

 The proof of Theorem \ref{carleman} is standard, see {\it e.g.} \cite{ST}.
 We now use this theorem to prove Lemma \ref{intJdisk2}.

 \begin{proof}[Proof of Lemma \ref{intJdisk2}] Take $\phi_0$ to be the extension of \eqref{phi} described above and write $\alpha = f_0 \phi_0 + g_0 J \phi_0$.
 Since $\alpha$ is closed, we must have